Danny-NUS/SinTechSVS/index.md

 </table>

 ### Contact
-If you have any questions about the paper, please contact the first author Junchuan.
+If you have any questions about the paper, please contact the first author Junchuan by junchuan@comp.nus.edu.sg.